Session Information

 Lauren Kim, Allison Kim, and Dr. Jason Kim

-The Opening Session introduces the Diabetes Virtual Camp team (Lauren Kim, Allison Kim, and Dr. Jason Kim) and discusses the program goals, session format, Zoom policies, learning objectives, pre-session Q&A period, and post-session tasks of our program.
+The Opening Session introduces the Diabetes Virtual Camp team (Lauren Kim, Allison Kim, and Dr. Jason Kim) and discusses the program goals, session format, Zoom policies, learning objectives, pre- and post-session Q&A periods, open-mic forum, and post-session tasks of our program.
+We will also discuss the requirements for receiving a program certificate after completing the program.

 Session 2: Introduction to Diabetes